Guidelines for Sandwich Core Materials

 Vinyl sheet foam is one of the most versatile core materials on the market.
 It is a rigid, closed cell material that resists hydrocarbons, alkalis, dilute acids, methyl alcohol, sea water, gasoline, diesel oil, and it is self extinguishing.
 It has been used extensively in aircraft and performance automotive structures, but it can be applied anywhere that high properties and easy handling are needed.
 Vinyl foam can be thermoformed in an oven or with a heat gun while applying gentle pressure.
 For ultimate peel strength, use a perforation roller to increase the surface area of the foam.
 The peel strength will increase an additional 15-20% after perforation.

 End-grain balsa is the most widely used core material.
 It is both a relatively high strength core and less expensive than vinyl or honeycomb.
 It achieves its high compression strength because on a microscopic level it has a honeycomb type of structure yet is quite dense.
-It is easy to cut and bevel and is available in 29x49 inch sheets.
+It is easy to cut and bevel and is available in 24 x 48 inch sheets.
 The individual small blocks of end grain balsa are bonded to a light scrim fabric which makes the sheet quite flexible.

 This sheet foam is a rigid, closed cell material with excellent thermal insulation and flotation properties.
 This core has been at the heart of the marine industry for decades and is fairly inexpensive when a lower property cored laminate is needed.
 It is compatible with both polyester and epoxy resin systems.

 This foam is a rigid, closed cell material with excellent thermal and floatation properties.
 While it is not generally suited to the classic sandwich core laminate described in this brochure, it can be poured into any closed cavity to stiffen the structure.
 The free rise density is 2 lbs. per cubic foot, but closed mold techniques can increase the density when required.
-Small amounts of this foam may be added to the Nomex honeycomb to fill the cells.
-The filled honeycomb is then much easier to bevel and shape.

 To maintain the effectiveness of the sandwich structure three conditions must be met.
 First, the core must be strong enough to withstand the compressive or crushing load placed on the panel.
 If the core collapses, the mechanical stiffness advantage is lost.
 Second, the load bearing skins must form a rigid bond to the core surfaces so the skins don't creep or peel during use.
 This interface is called the BOND LINE.
 Finally the core must resist the shear forces involved.
 If the core shears, the skins shift and the mechanical advantage is again lost.